PART 1: PET GROOMING TERMINOLOGY

 Leptospirosis is found worldwide in domestic and wild animals, especially rodents.
 It is contracted by contact with an infected animal’s urine.
 Symptoms include fever and jaundice.

 Lyme disease is found in North America, Europe, and Australia.
 Humans contract Lyme disease by being bitten by an infected tick.
 The concern for dog groomers is that dogs can bring ticks into the salon and those ticks may bite groomers.
 Symptoms include flu-like symptoms such as fatigue, headache, fever, stiff joints, sore throat, enlarged lymph nodes, and dizziness.

-Rabies is found worldwide except for Australia, New Zealand, Scandinavia, Japan, China, Ireland, and England.
-Rabies virus is carried by bats and carnivores.
+Rabies is found worldwide except in Australia, New Zealand, Scandinavia, Japan, China, Ireland, and England.
+The Rabies virus is carried by bats and carnivores.
 There are two forms.
-One shows symptoms which are paralytic where a person has paralysis of the throat and jaw that quickly spreads to the rest of the body.
+One shows symptoms that are paralytic where a person has paralysis of the throat and jaw that quickly spreads to the rest of the body.
 The other form is known as the furious form where the person would show aggressive behavior.
-With both forms, death is caused by a progressive paralysis.
+With both forms, death is caused by progressive paralysis.

 Ringworm isn’t a worm at all, but it is a fungus that is found worldwide.
 It is seen in dogs most commonly as a circular bald spot that may look red.
 It is contagious to humans from dogs.
 People who contract ringworm also get circular lesions that tend to be itchy and flakey.